ZhanruiLiang/hashi_solver/README.md

 Intro
 -----
 This is a set of hashi puzzle solvers.
-On my machine(i3), the fastest one can solve 25x25 very hard puzzle in 20 minutes.
+On my machine(i3), the fastest one can solve 25x25 very hard puzzle in 20 seconds

 How to run
 ----------